rondinellimorais/speaker_recognition/README.md

-# speaker_recognition
+# Speaker recognition using CNN

-Speaker recognition using CNN
+A simple Speaker classifier using Keras